Cancel anytime

 Positioning

-Dominion Energy is a major player in the U.S. energy market, with a strong presence in the Southeast.
-Its competitive advantages include its regulated utility operations, diversified energy portfolio, and focus on renewable energy development.
+Dominion Energy is positioned as a major player in the regulated utility sector with a growing presence in renewable energy.
+Its competitive advantages include its established infrastructure and customer base.

 Total Addressable Market (TAM)